 Some discolored areas may be giving you a tough time even after using the dishwashing soap solution.
 If this is the case, don’t give up!
 There are more simple routes to try.

 Take a tablespoon of cream of tartar and combine it with half a tablespoon of water.
-The paste shouldn’t be too runny, and it should hold a formable paste.
+The paste shouldn’t be too runny.

-If you don’t have the cream of tartar around your home, you can swap it for another option, such as baking soda mixed with lemon juice.
+If you don’t have the cream of tartar, you can swap it for another option, such as baking soda mixed with lemon juice.
 This mixture should be roughly ⅓ baking soda and ⅔ lemon juice.

 Layer this paste on top of the difficult-to-clean areas of the aluminum and allow it to sit for up to 10 minutes.
 Using your clean, wet cloth, gently wipe away the paste to reveal the cleaned surface.